National Sales Manager

 The Markets We Serve

-One of the most surprising aspects about working at MicroCare is the diversity of the product line and the variation in the markets we serve.
+One of the most surprising aspects about working at MicroCare Dan found is the diversity of the product line and the variation in the markets we serve.
 “Everybody cleans.
 One day you might be calling on a circuit board Contract Manufacturer, and the next day you’re at the JPL looking at the moon,” Dan said.
-“And then you’re working with a medical device maker whose putting surgical tools inside a person’s body.
+“And then you’re working with a medical device maker who is putting surgical tools inside a person’s body.
 At MicroCare, we have a plethora of technical resources.
 People are amazed at all that we can do.”

 On a Personal Note